 Yes, Stonehenge is easily done in a day trip from London, especially if you start your trip early.
 If you have any time to spare I definitely recommend perhaps staying over in the area and exploring some of the other attractions near Stonehenge too.

 The benefit with driving is that you are free to stop and see other sights nearby and really make the most of the day on your own schedule.
+You could even check out Stonehenge for free if you were on a budget.

 You could also get a private taxi/shuttle to Stonehenge – they do come at a price but if you value your private time then it could be a great way to see the stones.
 Check out Viator for some options.